-Tables 6.1 examines potential cumulative effects identified plans/projects may have with the proposed developed.
-Table 6.2 further examines possible impacts to the Natura 2000 sites identified in Table 5.1.
+Tables 6.1 and 6.2 examine potential cumulative effects identified plans/projects may have with the proposed developed.
+Table 6.3 further examines possible impacts to the Natura 2000 sites identified in Table 5.1.
 The screening determination is informed by the characteristics of the proposed development and the likelihood of deleterious effects on the Natura 2000 network through identified pathways for pollution/ habitat degradation / habitat removal/ species disruption/ species loss.